UW-GAC/QCpipeline/README.txt

 Quality score will only be included in "xy" file if raw_qCol is not NA.

-Use option "--checkPlink" to check a CIDR-generated PLINK file (with A/B coding) against the newly created netCDF/GDS file.
+Use option "--checkPlink" to check a CIDR-generated PLINK file against the newly created netCDF/GDS file.

 13-15) Gender check (heterozygosity and mean intensity)